Health, Physical Education & Recreation

 An introduction to the nature and principles of yoga.
 Students will gain knowledge of the benefits of yoga performing and equipment needed while participating in a yoga program.
 The course focuses on developing postural alignment in order for students to gain improved strength, endurance, flexibility, balance and stress reduction.

-HPER 2234 – Personal & Community Health
+HPER 2234 – Personal Health

-This course promotes an appreciation for healthful living practices of the individual and group to promote positive attitudes.
+Promote an appreciation for healthful living practices of the individual and group to promote positive attitudes.
 Topics include physical health and fitness, emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid.